Real People Stories-Alyssa

 Bruno OC

-My wife, my princess, has entered hospice for ovarian HPV cancer.
+My wife, my princess, has entered hospice for cancer.
 I want to share her story to help someone else hopefully.
 Her first symptoms were constipation, bloating, and the need to pee a lot.
 Her primary care and gynaecologist did the probiotics routine and checked for a UTI.
-Even with her gynaecology HPV exams becoming incredibly painful, no one thought to do a CT scan or even an ultrasound until she’d had these symptoms for almost a year.
+Even with her gynaecology exams becoming incredibly painful, no one thought to do a CT scan or even an ultrasound until she’d had these symptoms for almost a year.

 Less than a year later, it was back and had metastasised.